splunk/public-o11y-docs/synthetics/browser-test/set-up-browser-test.rst

 * Navigate
 * Wait for element

+The following table outlines how Google Chrome puppeteer steps names and code snippets map to their counterparts in Splunk Synthetic Monitoring.
+These examples use Buttercup Games, a fictitious game company.

 .. list-table::
    :header-rows: 1
    :widths: 50 50

-   * - :strong:`Chrome puppeteer step name and snippet`
+   * - :strong:`Google Chrome puppeteer step name and snippet`
      - :strong:`Synthetic step name and snippet`

    * - Navigate: